mdcharaf/simple-rest-node-js/dashboard-api/README.md

 Simply to CRUD Dashboards and Charts.

+ ### Prerequsites
+ Add .env file to the base directory

  ### Backend API
  * To download all the package dependencies, run the command
      ```bash